Stories from the history and science of cosmetics, skin care and early Beauty Culture.

 - Wildroot Company established in Buffalo.

-- Coty opens in New York.
+- Coty opens a New York branch on Fifth Avenue.

 - Melba Manufacturing Company incorporates.

 - Rights to Chapstick sold to John Morton who establishes the Morton Manufacturing Corporation to market it.

 - House of Bourjois opens in U.S.

 - Dorin cosmetics introduced to England and America from Paris.

 - Harper Method founded by Martha Matilda Harper.